-Playing the board games now, I realise that their appeal is very limited.
+Playing the series of board games now, I realise that their appeal is very limited.
 Winning the originals at least consisted of little more than a lucky dice throw while hoarding a mass of useless cards.
-The aim is to collect six keys before the VHS runs out all the while the video host known only at The Gatekeeper barks orders and insults at you.
+The aim is to collect six keys before the VHS runs out, all the while the video host known only at The Gatekeeper barks orders and insults at you.
 Each player can choose from a sextet of horror staples known in the game as Harbingers.
 You could choose from some recognisable monsters such as a zombie named Baron Samedi, Elizabeth Bathory the vampire or Anne de Chantraine the witch.
 These three had their own expansions which included a new VHS and a different set of the useless Time and Fate cards.
 Ultimately, they're rather lacklustre games with the only redeeming feature being the terrifyingly made-up yet hilariously acted videos.
-Naturally the ten-year-old me found them beyond awesome.
+Naturally, the ten-year-old me found them beyond awesome.

 The Third Dimension, released in 1996, is based on the previous year's physical re-make of the first game.
 Now called Atmosfear throughout the world, it added a very welcome strategy element to the game.
 The separate keys are now hidden in each of the six new worlds known as Provinces, themed to that of each of the Harbingers.
-These Provinces could be placed in any order on the hexagonal board, already adding a previously unheard of variety to the previously samey game-play.
+These Provinces could be placed in any order on the hexagonal board, already adding a previously unheard of variety to the samey gameplay.
 The paths now branch off, which means you can tactically plan your moves - something the original's circular path sorely lacked.
 The six differently coloured keys now have magical abilities unique to each character which can change your strategy upon each collection.
 The video was updated too, but it's basically the same type of thing.

 The PC game is an adaptation of this version, with some notable omissions.
 Disappointingly, the video itself is gone, removing most of the guilty pleasure the series is known for.
 Instead of the impressive make-up, all that's left of The Gatekeeper is some barely animated glowing eyes.
 Gone too are the blank avatars known as Soul Rangers - a new addition to the board game which is how everyone begins as.
 The lack of FMV is sad as the technology did exist.
-In fact in 1996 video sequences were still considered a selling point.
+In fact, in 1996 video sequences were still considered a selling point.
 Perhaps the developers didn't include them because they didn't want to cannibalise sales of the tabletop.
 A Couple 'A Cowboys designed both versions so that may have had something to do with it.

 An audio CD is also included to listen to while the game is being played.
 This is vital to add atmosphere to Atmosfear as the game itself doesn't have music.
 None at all.
 So, if you're unlucky enough to be missing everything bar the game CD, you're screwed out of 90% of what makes this game fun with friends.